nginxinc/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

     }

 Yucky.
 In this instance, you pass EVERYTHING to PHP.
 Why?
-Apache might do this, you don't need to.
-Let me put it this way...
-The try_files directive exists for an amazing reason.
+Apache might do this, but you don't need to.
+The try_files directive exists for an amazing reason:
 It tries files in a specific order.
-This means that NGINX can first try to server the static content.
-If it can't, then it moves on.
+NGINX can first try to serve the static content, and if it can't, it moves on.
 This means PHP doesn't get involved at all.
 MUCH faster.
 Especially if you're serving a 1MB image over PHP a few thousand times versus serving it directly.
 Let's take a look at how to do that.

 GOOD: